hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/R_automation.md

 $ R
 ```

 The terminal window should now turn into the R console with the R prompt `>`.
+You can run all of the analyses performed on our laptops on the cluster, but there is no RStudio-like GUI.

 Let's explore how to install packages by installing `tidyverse`, `Seurat` and `DESeq2`.

-To manually install a package on O2 from **CRAN**, including packages `tidyverse` and `Seurat`, we need to specify where our library is using the following: `install.packages("name-of-your-package", lib="~/R/3.5.1/library")`.
-For **Bioconductor** packages, including `DESeq2`, nothing would change since we have already modified the environment variable to point to the library.
+To manually install a package on O2 from **CRAN**, we need to specify where our library is using the following: `install.packages("name-of-your-package", lib="~/R/3.5.1/library")`.

 Let's start with installing tidyverse: